 - Are your staffers keeping up with who’s doing what?
 Remember: All stories and photos need bylines.

 - Set up character styles and make sure your whole staff knows how to use them consistently.
-Make a chart and put them on the wall.
+Make a chart and put them on the wall so everyone can see.

 - Kick off all that senior hoopla before senioritis sets in.
-Get ads, superlatives and senior features done before they become scarce.
+Get ads, superlatives — if you do those — and senior features done before they become scarce.

 - Have you set mini-deadlines yet?
 Make sure you are getting pages done in small chunks.